-In the Netherlands, the Tax and Customs Administration (Belastingdienst) will likely consider you an entrepreneur if you own an online store.
+In the Netherlands, the Tax and Customs Administration (Belastingdienst) will likely consider you an entrepreneur if you own an webshop.
 This status has some implications when it comes to filing your income tax return.
 As opposed to working for a company where your employer withholds your income tax from your salary.
 Being self-employed makes it your responsibility to calculate and pay your income tax yourself.

 The tax authorities define an entrepreneur as someone who provides products or services for payment to make a profit.
 Your business must meet the following criteria that qualify you as an entrepreneur:

 - Independence: you are solely responsible for arranging work and setting prices

 - Business risk: you are liable for any debt or losses incurred by the webshop

 - Continuity: you invest time and money into acquiring clients

 - Business size: you serve multiple clients and generate turnover

 In order to determine if you meet the aforementioned requirements for filing your income tax as an entrepreneur, you can check here.